9 things you need to know about the seasonal worker programme

-For more information about how to apply in your country check Pacific Labour Mobility here
+For more information about how to apply in your country check Pacific Australia Labour Movility here

-The Pacific Labour Scheme (PLS) builds on the success of the SWP.
+The Pacific Australia Labour Mobility (PALM) builds on the success of the SWP.
 It is designed to help Australian businesses address chronic labour shortages and deliver a stable and productive workforce where local labour is not available.

 Some jobs require a lot of physical effort.
 You will need to be in good physical health and fitness are required for these roles.